Shivaansh/RPG-Modell-Alpha/README.md

 Playable Demo Video -> https://youtu.be/rNYqGTAujp0

 Log June 21, 2018: Added some grass and water to the terrain for testing.
 Will add full coverage (including trees) once city design is fully mapped out.
 (TODO?)
 Create an asset demo scene.
 SECTION 2 COMPLETE

+Log June 22, 2018: Build Known Errors: Grass rendering needs to be improved.
+Animations and sounds to be added.
+Navmesh behaves erratically close to the castle.